 An award-winning feature writer during her years at The Denver Post and the Rocky Mountain News—and a journalism faculty member at the University of Colorado at Boulder for 16 years—Patricia turned to fiction in 2021 with a 1920s murder mystery series featuring a young Black theologian who’s a fan of Sherlock Holmes and seeks to solve crime in Colorado’s dangerous Klan era.

-The series’ debut title, All That Is Secret, won the 2022 Christy Award for First Novel and was a Parade Magazine “Mysteries We Love” pick for Fall 2021 and a Masterpiece on PBS "Best Mystery Books of 2021: As Recommended by Bestselling Authors."
+The series’ debut title, was a Parade Magazine “Mysteries We Love” pick for Fall 2021 and a Masterpiece on PBS "Best Mystery Books of 2021: As Recommended by Bestselling Authors."